openresty/lua-nginx-module/README.markdown

 **phase:** *post-access*

 Acts as an access phase handler and executes lua code string specified in `<lua-script-str>` for every request.
-The user code may call predefined APIs to generate response content.

-This directive uses exactly the same mechanism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) so all the nginx APIs defined there are also available here.
+The Lua code may make [API calls](http://wiki.nginx.org/HttpLuaModule#Nginx_API_for_Lua) and is executed as a new spawned coroutine in an independent global environment (i.e. a sandbox).

 Note that this handler always runs *after* the standard [HttpAccessModule](http://wiki.nginx.org/HttpAccessModule).
 So the following will work as expected: